Little: Poetics of the Found-Object

 at our feet.

-Join noted American art jeweller Keith Lo Bue on an energetic exploration
+Join noted American art jeweler Keith Lo Bue on an energetic exploration

 of unusual and unexpected materials in jewelry making.
 Through hands-on